 You can follow the same kind of principle when it comes to learning about percentages by teaching them to calculate tax and tip rates at stores and restaurants.

 Seeing some of the things that you can do to make homeschool more appealing, even when it’s done from home can lead to a more peaceful homeschooling day.
-And, you’ll find your children are willing to be more engaged in the schooling activities.
+And, you’ll find it is possible to get kids engaged when homeschooling.

 If you have a child who has been in mainstream school and are now schooling from home, it can be difficult to adjust.
 Because of this you have got to make it as appealing as possible to grab and keep their attention.
 By following some of the advice that I have given you, you can make this possible.
 Soon both you and your kids will see how awesome homeschooling can be!

-Find even more ideas for homeschooling by clicking these links.
+Find even more ideas for keeping kids engaged when homeschooling by clicking these links.